 Are you planning to ship your cargo for the very first time?
 Are you confused by the different terms and rules which apply when transporting cargo from A to B, across the globe?
 We know that your first shipment needs guidance and that you are searching for the necessary shipping information.

 When shipping your goods, you want to ensure that they arrive on time, in the right location and in perfect condition to match your business standards.
-At Twill we are the trusted logistics partner you need to start shipping your cargo, specialized in your needs as a small- or medium-sized business.
+At Twill we are the trusted logistics partner you need to start shipping your cargo, specialising in your needs as a small- or medium-sized business.
 That’s why we have listed the five most important things you need to know before shipping for the first time.

 1. What needs to go into the container?